apteryxxyz/enhanced-ms/.github/COMMIT_CONVENTION.md

 ### Scope

 The scope could be anything specifying the place of the commit change.
-For example `numberify`, `stringify`, `locales` etc...
+For example `parse`, `format`, `locales` etc...

 ### Subject